ArgaAlan/AdministradorLaboratorio/README.md

 # AdministradorLaboratorio
 A web page to administrate inventory, laboratories, etc.

-This web works with a MySQL DB, at the momento it is not in the a server so in case you would like to tested follow the next commands for you MySQL localhost.
+This web works with a MySQL DB, at the moment it is not in the a server so in case you would like to tested follow the next commands for you MySQL localhost.

 CREATE DATABASE laboratorio;